Professor of Clinical Law

 St. John's University, B.A.

 Clinical Professor Mark Kappelhoff joined the Law School in 2012 after 14 years as a federal prosecutor.
 His areas of expertise are criminal law, criminal procedure, and criminal civil rights prosecution, including human trafficking, hate crimes, and police misconduct.
-He directs the Misdemeanor Defense and Prosecution Clinic and speaks regularly on federal civil rights laws and prosecutions.
+He directs the Criminal Justice Clinic and speaks regularly on federal civil rights laws and prosecutions.

 Before joining the Law School faculty, he was the Chief of the Criminal Section, Civil Rights Division, of the U.S. Department of Justice (DOJ), where he supervised and prosecuted several high-profile criminal civil rights cases throughout the nation, including hate crimes, human trafficking, and law-enforcement misconduct cases.
 He led an investigation into widespread corruption involving officers in the Los Angeles Police Department, and he supervised and assisted in one of the largest human trafficking cases ever prosecuted by the DOJ, United States v.
 Kil Soo Lee.
 During his tenure with the Civil Rights Division, he created its Human Trafficking Prosecution Unit and trained thousands of prosecutors, law enforcement officials, and non-governmental organizations on criminal civil rights law and prosecutorial strategies.